 The best affordable indoor lamp oil will come the list in table 2.
 Perhaps olive oil is the healthiest indoor lamp oil, since it has no impurities to begin with.
 However, the approved clear lamp fuels are too sold as having no toxic byproducts.
 If you find a comparative academic study of lamp oil combustion byproducts or have more information, send it to us!

 What kind of oil goes into a lamp?
-Table 2 below lists the approved fuels for safe to use inside or outside in flat wick oil lamps, round wick oil lamps and old fashioned tubular lanterns.
-Klean heat, among the other fuels listed in table 2, is readily available at most hardware stores.
+Table 2 below lists examples of the approved fuels safe to use inside or outside in flat wick oil lamps, round wick oil lamps and old fashioned tubular lanterns.
+Klean heat, like most fuels listed below, is available to order at the top of this page or found at most local hardware stores.
 These fuels are suitable for all oil lamp sizes.
 For a discussion of all types of oil lamp oil click here.

 |Table.
 2 Approved Indoor Fuels|